 4. Align speakers with mission

 While finding engaging speakers is a top priority for conferences, it’s important to also prioritize selecting speakers who align directly with your mission.
-Every Learner Everywhere’s mission is to help institutions use new technology to innovate teaching and learning, with the ultimate goal of improving student outcomes for Black, Latinx, Indigenous, poverty-affected, and first-generation students.
+Every Learner Everywhere’s mission is to help institutions use new technology to innovate teaching and learning, with the ultimate goal of improving student outcomes for Black, Latino, Indigenous, poverty-affected, and first-generation students.

 That often means centering student voices, so at most events we organize panels with students to share their experience, perspective, or research.
 That is often among the most popular presentations.
 In 2022, a panel of four students spoke on inclusive teaching strategies, and in 2021, students spoke about ways faculty were successfully engaging them in remote class settings.